xamry/notes/Data Engineering/DWH.md

 ### Types of Data Mart

+ 1. Dependent Data Marts: Dependent data marts are built directly from the data warehouse and rely on the data warehouse for their data.
+They are created by filtering and aggregating data from the data warehouse to meet the requirements of a particular department.
+ 2. Independent Data Marts: Independent data marts are standalone data marts that are created and maintained separately from the data warehouse.
+They may contain data from multiple sources, not just the data warehouse.

 ## ODS (Operational Data Sources)
 Its a replica of OLTP system and so the need of this, is to reduce the burden on production system (OLTP) while fetching data for loading targets.
 Hence its a mandate Requirement for every Warehouse.